opennode/waldur-core/docs/api/security_group.rst

 Security group name, description and rules can be updated.
 To execute update request make PATCH request with details to **/api/security-groups/<security-group-uuid>/**.
 This will update security group in database and starts its synchronization with OpenStack.
-To left old security groups add old rule id to list of new rules (note that exist rule cannot be updated, if endpoint receives id and some other attributes - it uses only id for rule identification).
+To leave old security groups add old rule id to list of new rules (note that exist rule cannot be updated, if endpoint receives id and some other attributes, it uses only id for rule identification).

 .. code-block:: http